-Spartan teams excell.
-For the last several years, State teams have either been Big Ten Champs or close in the running for the championship.
-Many ex-Spartans have gone on into professional ball after leaving college.
-Coach John Kobs' 1956 team undoubtedly will continue the tradition.
+Baseball is another sport at which Spartan teams excel.
+For the last several years, Coach John Kobs' teams have either been Big 10 champs or close in the running for the championship.
+This tradition will undoubtedly be continued by the 1957 team.
+Many ex-Spartans have gone into professional baseball after leaving college, the most famous of whom is Robin Roberts of the Philadelphia Phillies.